unmtransinfo/ProteinGraphML/README.md

 *  PostgreSQL database `metap` accessible.

-NOTE: to begin add your DB creds to the DBcreds.yaml file, without a database you cannot run the 'BuildKG_OlegDb.py' code.
+To begin add your DB creds to the DBcreds.yaml file, to access database.

 That will build a graph on which metapath ML features are created

-You can use the ML Example notebook with just a graph, but you will need to generate it before hand

 ## <a name="Background"/>Background: